Skip to main content | Skip to section menu | Access keys.

 The Building Standards Team often finds itself requested to assist owners who are having difficulty selling their property due to unauthorised alterations having been carried out, often by previous owners.

 Although it is a statutory requirement that a Building Warrant is granted prior to any building work being undertaken, a Property Inspection can cover unauthorised works started and completed between the period 1 April 1991 to 1st May 2005.
-It is important to point out, however, that a Property Inspection is not a Building Warrant, Completion Certificate or retrospective permission and provides only limited assurance that a property complies with the relevant regulations.
+It is important to point out, however, that a Property Inspection is not a Building Warrant, Completion Certificate or retrospective permission and provides only limited assurance that any works comply with the relevant regulations.
 It is important that prospective purchasers of houses are aware of these limitations.

 No property inspection applications will be accepted for works prior to 1 April 1991